 In relative terms, that would be equivalent to riding the equator all the way around the world –plus 100 miles.

 Gist also has been helping people heal emotionally the majority of her career.
-Her graduate degree in counseling is all fine and well, but her life is not all about book smarts either.
+Her graduate degree in Adult Education is all fine and well, but her life is not all about book smarts either.
 She has had her share of life loss and horses have been a way for her to get through her toughest times.
-Her own experience of putting a loved one in nursing home has given her compassion and a passion to be sure that our aging population is honored, respected, cherished and loved.

 These expeditions are all attempts to make it from A to B. Whether Gist makes it to her final destination is unknown as she says that she is not in charge of this journey in so many ways.
 However, Gist’s positive attitude and faith keep her moving down the road.